Overview

 Work in progress and under review

-“Relational Normativity & the Gratitude Relation” (conference-length draft) or “Relational Roots” (extended abstract)
+“Relational Normativity & the Gratitude Relation” (conference-length draft)

 I argue that that directed duties are not the only kind of directed normative considerations.